slub/dfg-viewer/Documentation/Index.rst

 Composer commands::

     # make sure you haven't set the platform php version to 7.2
-    composer config platform.php 7.3
+    composer config platform.php
     # install DFG-Viewer extension
-    composer require slub/dfgviewer:^6.0
+    composer require slub/dfgviewer:^6.1

-This will install the DFG-Viewer 6.0 extension and Kitodo.Presentation 4.0 from `Packagist <https://github.com/slub/dfg-viewer>`_.
+This will install the DFG-Viewer 6.1 extension and Kitodo.Presentation 5.0 from `Packagist <https://github.com/slub/dfg-viewer>`_.

 Install the Extension via extension manager or CLI::

     ./vendor/bin/typo3 extension:activate dlf
     ./vendor/bin/typo3 extension:activate dfgviewer
+    ./vendor/bin/typo3 extension:activate slub_digitalcollections

 During the installation, three pages will be created: a root page, the "Kitodo Configuration" folder and the viewer itself.